jasonmanesis/Wildfire-Smoke-Detection/README.md

 # Wildfire Smoke Detection.
 Convolutional neural network model based on the architecture of the **Faster-RCNN** for wildfire smoke detection.
-For this project we used a pretrained model on COCO dataset, from detectron2's [Model Zoo](https://detectron2.readthedocs.io/en/latest/modules/model_zoo.html), and fine-tune it for the task of wildfire smoke detection from optical image data.
+For this project we used a pretrained model on COCO dataset, from detectron2's [Model Zoo](https://detectron2.readthedocs.io/en/latest/modules/model_zoo.html), and fine-tuned it for the task of wildfire smoke detection from optical image data.

 ## Dataset Properties.
 <div align="left">